Daniel Pearl: Court proceedings

-On December 29, 2020, United States Acting Attorney General Jeffrey A. Rosen released a strongly worded statement affirming that if Omar Saeed Sheikh and his co-conspirators were not held accountable in Pakistan, "The United States stands ready to take custody of Omar Sheikh to stand trial here.
+On December 29, 2020, United States Acting Attorney General Jeffrey A. Rosen released a strongly worded statement affirming that if Omar Saeed Sheikh and his co-conspirators were not held accountable in Pakistan, "the United States stands ready to take custody of Omar Sheikh to stand trial here.
 We cannot allow him to evade justice for his role in Daniel Pearl's abduction and murder."
 Former New Jersey Governor Chris Christie confirmed that a federal grand jury in New Jersey indicted Omar Saeed Sheikh and his co-conspirators for the kidnapping and murder of Daniel Pearl on March 14, 2002, during Christie's tenure as U.S. Attorney for the state of New Jersey.

 On January 28, 2021, Pakistan's Supreme Court dismissed an appeal against the vacated sentence of Ahmed Omar Saeed Sheikh in connection with the kidnapping and murder of Pearl.
+One day earlier, Sheikh admitted a "minor" role in Pearl's death after previously denying any involvement.
 The court also ordered that the three Pakistanis co-conspirators, who were sentenced to life in prison for their part in Pearl's kidnapping and murder by beheading, should be freed.
 In a statement, Pearl's family called the decision "illegal and unfair" and said they would appeal.
 At her daily briefing, White House Press Secretary, Jen Psaki expressed outrage at the verdict and asked Pakistan to review all of its legal options, including possible extradition to the United States.
 The US Secretary of State, Antony Blinken issued a statement declaring that the "US is committed to securing justice for Daniel Pearl's family and holding terrorists accountable."

 Two days later, the Pakistani government decided to formally join the Sindh High Court's review petition against the Supreme Court judgment on the acquittal of all accused persons involved in the abduction and murder of Daniel Pearl.
 The Pakistani government filed a move application for the constitution of a larger bench to hear the review petition.

 On February 2, 2021, Pakistan's Supreme Court ordered Omar Saeed Sheikh (the alleged mastermind of Pearl's abduction and beheading) to be taken off death row after 18 years and moved to a so-called government safe house.
 Omar Saeed Sheikh is under guard and not allowed to leave said facility.
 However, Sheikh is permitted visits from his wife and children.